-If robots collide during the autonomous placement, the "Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees.
+If robots collide during the autonomous placement, the "Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees, not the penalty described in Section 4.9.5.
+Consequently those pushings do not go into the permanent removal count, either.